obsidiandynamics/kafdrop/README.md

 ![Overview Screenshot](docs/images/overview.png?raw=true)

-This project is a reboot of Kafdrop 2.x, dragged kicking and screaming into the world of JDK 11+, Kafka 2.x, Helm and Kubernetes.
+This project is a reboot of Kafdrop 2.x, dragged kicking and screaming into the world of Java 17+, Kafka 2.x, Helm and Kubernetes.
 It's a lightweight application that runs on Spring Boot and is dead-easy to configure, supporting SASL and TLS-secured brokers.

 # Features
 * **View Kafka brokers** — topic and partition assignments, and controller status